-- \ Introduction: Launching an ARPEGE experiment can be done with a separate script or a specific software making scripts and launching them on the computer.
-During the last years at METEO-FRANCE, the policy was rather that each person managed individual scripts, with often different standards of coding.
-The staff managing the operational suite has its own scripts.
-Due to the complexity of the assimilation sequence of scripts, and some difficulties encountered by the GMAP team to reproduce in some cases the operational suite (especially for assimilation), it has been decided to implement a new tool, OLIVE, allowing to launch a list of experiments close to the ones which run in an operational suite (forecasts and assimilation cycles): this tool has been delivered in 2003.
-A successor (VORTEX) is expected soon.
-ECMWF on its side has used since several years a software to launch experiments (PREP\AN for assimilations and PREP\IFS for forecasts), and a lot of scripts used by ECMWF are stored on the project "SCRIPTS". - \ Structure of a script: It can change from a configuration to another one, but one generally retrieves at least a subset of the following structure: - reading of a namelist (an additional namelist containing some NAMFP... elements can be required in some FULL-POS applications). - reading of an initial conditions file (name ICHSH[code]INIT); some configurations can require climatologies (FULL-POS), observation files (screening, configuration 131), rotation or dilatation matrices, constants for radiation scheme, etc. - copy of an executable on the local file MASTER. - launching of the local executable MASTER. - saving of the output listings ("lola" and some files, the name of which starts by "NODE"; for example, the file containing the output coming from the main processor has the name NODE\001\01). - writing of the output files (historical files, FULL-POS files for example).
+- \ Introduction: At METEO-FRANCE, experiments may be launched via tools like OLIVE, VORTEX or MITRAILLETTE.
+ECMWF on its side used in the past softwares such PREP\AN for assimilations and PREP\IFS for forecasts (and a lot of scripts used by ECMWF are stored on the project "SCRIPTS").
+Changes are in progress and ECMWF currently migrates towards ecFlow. - \ Structure of a script: It may change from a configuration to another one, but one generally retrieves at least a subset of the following structure: - a header. - a part defining some environnement variables. - reading of a namelist or sometimes several namelists. - reading of an initial conditions file (name ICHSH[code]INIT); some configurations can require climatologies (FULL-POS), observation files (screening, configuration 131), rotation or dilatation matrices, constants for radiation scheme, etc. - copy of an executable on the local file MASTER. - $\bullet\,$ launching of the local executable MASTER. - saving of the output listings ("lola" and some files, the name of which starts by "NODE"; for example, the file containing the output coming from the main processor has the name NODE\001\01). - writing of the output files (historic files, FULL-POS files for example). - a trailer.

 For a subset of usual configurations, documentation (IDIO) describes, for each configuration, the list of files required as input (with the local name) and the list of files produced as output (with the local name).

-The following example is given for a 6-hour forecast producing a 6-hour range historical file (no other files are assumed to be produced); if the experiment name is CNMEXP=ARPE, the model reads a file, the local name of it being ICMSHARPEINIT, and produces an historical file at range 6h, the local name of it being ICMSHARPE+0006.
+The following example is given for a 6-hour forecast producing a 6-hour range historic file (no other files are assumed to be produced); if the experiment name is CNMEXP=ARPE, the model reads a file, the local name of it being ICMSHARPEHOUG.